 - Each URBEST activity you participate in earns you “points.”

 - Points are used to evaluate engagement when selecting trainees for internships, fellowships or travel awards.

 - NIH will track you for 15 years, using email surveys to evaluate career satisfaction and outcomes.

 As A URBEST Trainee You Will Need To Complete Three Mandatory Activities:

 - Yearly URBEST Individual Development Plan (IDP)

-- EITHER the Spring IND494 Leadership and Management for Scientists (2-credit) Course
+- The Spring IND494 Leadership and Management for Scientists (2-credit) Course